Trond Giske: Political career

 Active in the Workers' Youth League from an early age, Giske became the leader of its Trondheim branch in 1988, before becoming the leader of its Sør-Trøndelag branch the following year.
 In 1992 Giske was elected head of the Workers Youth League as a whole.
 He served until 1996, the following year he was elected to the parliament, the Storting for the first time, he has since been reelected on three occasions.
 In March 2000 Prime Minister Jens Stoltenberg appointed Giske as the new Minister of Education and Church affairs.
 He would serve in this capacity until the minority Labour government fell in the 2001 elections.
 4 years later, the 2005 elections again swept the Labour party to power as a part of the Red-green coalition and Trond Giske was then appointed Minister of Culture.
 He would remain in this position until October 2009, when as a part of a cabinet reshuffle he was appointed Minister of Trade and Industry, succeeding Sylvia Brustad.

+Following a confidence vote against the leader of the Trondheim Labour Party, Gunn Elen Høgni, Giske was elected deputy leader, succeeding Jørn Arve Flått.
+Alongside Giske, Per Sture Nilsen was elected leader.